 I need more than a mask to save me from COVID-19 on planes

-3. What rights do passengers have if they purchased their airline ticket from an online travel agency?
+3. What rights do passengers have if they purchase their airline ticket from an online travel agency?

 Travel agents are required to make “proper” refunds when service cannot be performed as contracted.
 This applies on a flight to, within, or from the United States.
-Ticket agents must provide “proper” refunds to include providing refunds in any instance when the following conditions are met:
+Ticket agents must provide “proper” refunds including providing refunds in any instance when the following conditions are met:

 - an airline cancels or significantly changes a flight,